reprohack/reprohack_site/markdown_pages/organiser_guidelines.md

   <img src="/static/images/workflow.png" width=70%>

+### **Invite Speakers**:

+We have found that **including short relevant talks can help break up the day and enhance the learning experience for participants**.
+We recommend keeping talks short (up to 15min) and setting aside at least 10 minutes for questions and discussion after each.
+We've managed to include up to 3 talks in a 9am-5pm event in the past but for shorter events, we recommend 1-2 talks.
+This is not necessary and can be easier to organise for remote rather than in-person events but it is worth considering.

+We are working on recording talks at any events we run to build up a library of videos organisers can use if that can't source speakers.
+If you have a short recorded talk you would like to make available, please get in touch!

 ### **Create materials associated with event**:

 You will need the relevant URLs when submitting your event (although you can always edit your event with this information at a later date)